 Download my free factsheet for more on portion sizes for toddlers.
 It’s important to remember that there are recommendations on the amounts of different types of fish that should be consumed by different population groups (see below), so do bear these in mind when considering the portions you offer to your little ones.

 What about the restrictions when it comes to fish?

 There are some specific restrictions when it comes to offering different types of fish to different groups of the population, especially young children and pregnant women.

 I have summarised these in the table below which breaks down the type of fish and age group so you can easily see if you need to be restricting the amount of fish that you’re eating or offering to young children.

-On top of these fish recommendations for babies and toddlers, pregnant women are recommended to have no more than two 140g portions of fresh tuna or four 140g tins of tuna a week.
+On top of these fish recommendations, pregnant women are recommended to have no more than two 140g portions of fresh tuna or four 140g tins of tuna a week.

 Why is fish restricted?

 White fish – this type of fish is not restricted but there are a few white fish options that should not be eaten too often.
 These include sea bream, sea bass, turbot, halibut and rock salmon.
 These are, again, restricted as they are likely to have larger levels of pollutants than other white fish, due to their higher oil content relative to other varieties of white fish.

 What if I don’t like fish or don’t want to offer it to my baby?

 As plant-based diets become increasingly popular, many little ones don’t have a lot, or any fish in their diet.
 And whilst there are many health benefits to including fish, a child’s diet can be perfectly well-balanced, without including fish.
 If not offering fish, it’s important to include other sources of omega-3, such as: